Learning and Information in Stochastic Networks and Queues: Introduction

-Finally we review recent progress on the application of reinforcement learning theory to queueing systems.
-We note that many early examples of reinforcement learning (including early deep reinforcement learning) are designed for sovling scheduling problems in queueing systems.
-However, while it is possible to apply reinforcement learning algorithms to queueing systems in a relatively straightforward manner, we note that many of the underlying assumptions that guarantee convergence and correctness in reinforcement learning tend not to hold in the case of a queueing system.
-We identify key areas where more theoretical development is required to understand the application of reinforcement learning algorithms to queueing system.
-We then provide a review of recent literature that works to address this challenge.
-While this area is very nascent, we hope that this tutORial provides an introduction that is both instructive but also acts as a guide on recent literature and potential themes of future research
+Finally, in Section \ref{sec:RL}, we review recent progress on the application of reinforcement learning theory to queueing systems.
+We note that many early examples of reinforcement learning (including early deep reinforcement learning) have been applied to scheduling problems in queueing systems.
+However, while it is possible to apply reinforcement learning algorithms to queueing systems in a relatively straightforward manner, we note that many of the theoretical assumptions that guarantee convergence and correctness in reinforcement learning tend not to hold in the case of a queueing system.
+We itemize and discuss these issues.
+We identify key areas where more theoretical development is required.
+We then provide a review of recent literature that strives to address this challenge.
+This includes a number of recent work at the Reinforcement Learning in Networks and Queues workshop at the 2021 ACM Sigmetrics conference.

+While applications of reinforcement learning to queueing systems are still very nascent, our aim is that this tutorial provides an introduction that is both instructive but also acts as a guide on recent literature and potential themes of future research.